lyz-code/blue-book/docs/anki.md

 * [genanki](https://github.com/kerrickstaley/genanki)
 * [py-anki](https://pypi.org/project/py-anki/)

-I think the best way is to use [AnkiConnect](https://foosoft.net/projects/anki-connect/)
+I think the best way is to use [AnkiConnect](https://foosoft.net/projects/anki-connect/) as [they won't publish an API soon](https://forums.ankiweb.net/t/anki-public-api/22741/11).
+If AnkiConnect fails you can try [AnkiAPI](https://ankiweb.net/shared/info/530824608)

 The installation process is similar to other Anki plugins and can be accomplished in three steps: